Hasse diagrams

 Catalogue of finite posets

-The following catalogue lists diagrams for all posets up to cardinality 7.
-The total number of distinct partial orders on sets of \(n\) elements (corresponding to the total page number of each part of the catalogue) is recorded in the OEIS as sequence A000112.
+The following catalogue lists diagrams for all posets up to cardinality 6.
+The total number of distinct partial orders on sets of n elements (corresponding to the total page number of each part of the catalogue) is recorded in the OEIS as sequence A000112.
 All diagrams in the catalogue below are generated with the LaTeX package and the symmetry properties annotated in the catalogue are defined in (Minz, 2024).

 Each file of the catalogue contains all partial orders on a given number of elements, one poset per page including the annotated properties:

-• lower left s: prime symmetry (1: singleton-symmetry, 2: 2-chain-symmetry, 3: wedge-symmetry, 4: vee-symmetry, 5: 3-chain-symmetry), or 1-stable locally unsymmetric poset counter
+: prime symmetry (1: singleton-symmetry, 2: 2-chain-symmetry, 3: wedge-symmetry, 4: vee-symmetry, 5: 3-chain-symmetry), or 1-stable locally unsymmetric poset counter - lower centre

 In case you spot an error in the catalogue, please get in contact with me.